plastilinn/docs/pages/sections/Costs.md

 ### 🔑#key Costs - Cost Structure

 💰rating: 35

 Having an efficient cost structure is essential for profitability.
 It involves optimizing costs while maintaining quality.

 **💭 Questions**

-💭 #question Are costs optimized and aligned with the business model?
- 💭 #question Are there strategies in place to reduce costs without compromising quality?
- 💭 #question Are cost-saving measures regularly evaluated?
+Are costs optimized and aligned with the business model?;Are there strategies in place to reduce costs without compromising quality?;Are cost-saving measures regularly evaluated?

 **🚨 Risks**

 🚨Cost Optimization
 Inefficient cost structure can impact profitability and financial sustainability.

 🚨mitigation strategy
 Optimize costs while maintaining product quality and value proposition.

 🚨contingency strategy
 Regularly review and evaluate cost-saving measures to ensure efficiency.